Syntax Guide

 Object|String

-Specify a Dockerfile to build a temporary image to be used as the value for image.
+Specifies a Dockerfile to build a temporary image to use as the image value.

-This property and its sub-properties support referencing environment variables, see Variable Replacement.
+This property and its sub-properties support environment variable references.
+See Variable Substitution.

 build.dockerfile:- type: